 We choose a variety of ETFs to typify each asset class; achieving an optimal blend across equities, fixed income, foreign currency, commodities and alternatives.

 Where things differ is in asset allocation.
 Personal situation dictates what portfolio you will receive from InvestEngine and this will be determined by your investor profile, time horizons and risk tolerance.

 So, a risk tolerant investor will receive a different percentage mix of asset classes in his or her InvestEngine portfolio compared to a cautious investor; although it will be the same ETFs used for each but in varying quantities.

-InvestEngine (UK) Limited does not provide investment advice, or give recommendations.
-If you are unsure of the risk or of the suitability of an investment, you should seek advice from an independent financial adviser.
+InvestEngine does not provide investment advice.
+If you are unsure of the risk or suitability of an investment, you should seek advice from an independent financial adviser.